-Youth Allowance for children living at home has changed from 1 July 2012.
-You should contact the Department of Human Services (previously called Centrelink) directly to discuss any questions you have with them.
+You should contact the Department of Human Services directly to discuss any questions you have regarding this.

 There may be.
 You should contact the Department of Human Services with specific questions about your situation.

 Yes.
-A Textbook and Resources Allowance (TRA) is payable to a parent with a registered child recorded as working at Years 8 to 12.
+A Textbook and Resources Allowance (TRA) is payable to a parent with a registered child recorded by date of birth at Years 7 to 12.
 Each year, a parent is notified by the HEU of the potential payment and the HEU makes arrangements for the payment.
 If a child is registered part way through a year having previously been enrolled at a school, a parent would not be eligible for a TRA payment for that year as the payment would have already been paid to the school.

 Yes.
-All arrangements are made directly by the parent with a registered training organisation.
-The manager of the HEU signs the Education Training and Employment Schedule form in relation to the arrangement.
+All arrangements are made directly by the parent with a registered training organisation, the employer and the HEU.
+The manager of the HEU signs the Australian Apprenticeships, School Notification form in relation to the arrangement.
 Components of a school-based apprenticeship or traineeship can contribute towards a student's learning account.

-It is a requirement that all Queensland children in this age group have a learning account opened for them with Queensland Studies Authority (QSA).
+It is a requirement that all Queensland children in this age group have a learning account opened for them with the Queensland Curriculum and Assessment Authority (QCAA).
 Banking credits in this account allows the young person to be eligible for a Queensland Certificate of Education (QCE).

 Yes.
 However, when and how long they can work is governed by the Child Employment Act 2006.